boylesoftware/x2node-records/README.md

 }
 ```

-Note how the `phonesByType` view property uses `viewOf` property in its definition torefer to the base property.
-Also note that one definition property that may not be overridden by a view is `properties`.
+Note how the `phonesByType` view property uses `viewOf` attribute in its definition torefer to the base property.
+Also note that one definition attribute that may not be overridden in a view is `properties`.

-Most of the time, the views are used to override extended definition properties used by other modules, such as scoped collection property filtering, ordering and aggregation.
+Most of the time, the views are used to override extended definition attributes used by other modules, such as scoped collection property filtering and ordering.
 See [Extensibility](#extensibility).

 ## The Descriptors